 - Please see Megan’s list of Books for Making and Make Literacy Lessons for a taste of what she does in her own practice.

-Megan also does Skype Visits!
+I also do Skype Visits!